By Dr. Carol Meyers

 The results of one such study conducted at Johns Hopkins appeared in the Journal of the American Medical Association on June 12, 2013.
 It found an association between hearing loss in subjects 70 years and older and health-threatening conditions.
 Hearing loss is known to affect approximately two of every three adults in that age range in the US alone.

 Senior study investigator, Frank Lin, M.D., Ph.D., assistant professor at the Johns Hopkins University School of Medicine and Bloomberg School of Public Health, conducted the study.
 His results indicate that a significant percentage of adults 70 or older with hearing loss are more likely to experience poor cognition and difficulty with physical function.
 The members of the study group were more likely to require hospitalization, suffer physical illness or injury, and long episodes of depression and other negative emotional states.
 Dr. Lin concluded that hearing loss appears to have a “profoundly detrimental effect” on seniors’ physical and mental health.

 What you can do about it

 If you fall into an older demographic and are thinking you may have hearing loss, don’t ignore your symptoms or put off getting a hearing exam because it’s just something that comes with age.
+Modern digital hearing aids that are rechargeable are available today and have been proven to provide significant relief to people who experience hearing loss.
 Not only can hearing loss itself often be treated, allowing you to once again fully participate in life, not being checked out could leave you vulnerable to further physical and mental complications.